gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 They unlocked the door and headed for Amy's car.
 She couldn't decide whether she was surprised or not to find her keys in her pocket, so she gave up and just got in instead.
-After a short drive, they arrived at the zoo and managed to navigate their way through various school groups and arrive at the Aquarium.
+After a short drive, they arrived at the zoo and navigated their way through various school groups and arrive at the Aquarium.

-Amy at this point, having prided herself on her adaptable nature, was still having trouble processing the latest events that had her discover that not only that world was made of Clojure, but it was also about to be destroyed in a short future from which she has traveled back in time.
-Her rational brain, which was currently working way too hard, was relieved to be distracted by the sight of two really adorable otters.
+Amy at this point, having prided herself on her adaptable nature, was still having trouble processing the latest events.
+She had discovered that Frank was a Datomic time traveller,  the  world was made of Clojure, and it was also about to be destroyed in a short future that she just came from.
+Her rational brain, (which was currently working way too hard), was quite relieved to be distracted by the sight of two really adorable otters.
 They were floating contentedly around the pool, occasionally stopping to crack an Abalone shell on their fuzzy tummies.